MrMatier/MrMatier/README.md

 - **Algorithm Design and Analysis**: Developing efficient algorithms to solve complex problems.
 - **Machine Vision in Python**: Creating programs using Pandas, Scikit-image, Matplotlib, and other tools to process and analyze visual data.
+- **Data Structures**: Implementing and testing different data structures and operations on them.

 ## Experience: